mechanical-turk/corrected-names/README.md

 # corrected-names
-Given a string, returns an object with its camelCaseName, PascalCaseName, underscored_name, dashed_name and the original input string
+Given a string, returns an object with its camelCaseName, PascalCaseName, underscored_name, dashed-name and the original input string

 ```js